qlik-oss/sense-installer/README.md

 ## About

-The Qlik Sense installer CLI (sense-installer) provides an imperitive interface to many of the configurations that need to be applied against the declaritive structure described in (https://github.com/qlik-oss/qliksense-k8s)[https://github.com/qlik-oss/qliksense-k8s].
+The Qlik Sense installer CLI (sense-installer) provides an imperitive interface to many of the configurations that need to be applied against the declaritive structure described in [qliksense-k8s](https://github.com/qlik-oss/qliksense-k8s).

-This is a technology preview that uses (porter)[https://porter.sh] to execute "actions" (operations) and bundle versions of the (qliksense-k8s)[https://github.com/qlik-oss/qliksense-k8s] repository.
+This is a technology preview that uses [porter](https://porter.sh) to execute "actions" (operations) and bundle versions of the [qliksense-k8s](https://github.com/qlik-oss/qliksense-k8s) repository.

-These bundles are posted to (docker hub)[https://hub.docker.com/] at the following location: (https://hub.docker.com/r/qlik/qliksense-cnab-bundle)[https://hub.docker.com/r/qlik/qliksense-cnab-bundle/tags].
+These bundles are posted to [docker hub](https://hub.docker.com/) at the following location: [qliksense-cnab-bundle](https://hub.docker.com/r/qlik/qliksense-cnab-bundle/tags).

 For each version of a qliksense sense edge build there should be a corresponding release current posted on docker hub. ex. `qlik/qliksense-cnab-bundle:v1.21.23-edge` for `v1.21.23` edge release of qliksense.
 The latest version posted will also be labelled as `latest`